soltune/chip-player-js/README.md

 cd chip-player-js/s98/           # navigate to s98 root
 source ~/src/emsdk/emsdk_env.sh  # load the emscripten environment variables mkdir build                      # create a build folder
-sh build.sh                      # m_s98.bc will be generated to build directory
+./build.sh                       # m_s98.bc will be generated to build directory
 ```

 Once these are in place we can build the parent project.